SohZHong/blockchain-asg/README.md

 - Executing contract write operations such as marketplace listings
 - Running custom event queries for filtered real-time data

-All contracts are deployed and verified using **Hardhat**, then registered in the **MultiBaas UI Console** with assigned aliases and linked ABIs.
+All contracts are deployed and verified using **Foundry**, then registered in the **MultiBaas UI Console** with assigned aliases and linked ABIs.
 This dynamic linking allows the SDK to interact with any deployed contract without hardcoding addresses.

 While some transactions are still executed via Thirdweb Engine (e.g., for gasless flows using session keys), MultiBaas handles a majority of smart contract interaction logic.